ChubieMirembe/RTG/Week_6/lab_book.md

 steps such as creating a staging buffer, transferring data to a GPU-local image, performing layout transitions, and setting up an image view and sampler.

-The process highlighted Vulkan�s emphasis on explicit control.
+The process highlighted Vulkan’s emphasis on explicit control.
 Each stage, from CPU data upload to GPU sampling, had to be manually defined, including synchronization through layout transitions (UNDEFINED ?
 TRANSFER_DST ?
 SHADER_READ_ONLY).
 Implementing these barriers taught me how crucial proper pipeline ordering is for correctness and performance.